alexec/www.alexecollins.com/source/2014-11-06-spring-transactional-gotchas.md

 rm -R /tmp/test.*
 ~~~

-Now lets look a more insideous error, change `App` so that the insert method is protected like this:
+Now lets look a more insidious error, change `App` so that the insert method is protected like this:

 ~~~
 protected void insertOneRecordAndThenThrowException() {
 ~~~

-The test will fail.
-This is a insidours problem. `@Transactional` only works on public methods!
+The test will fail. `@Transactional` only works on public methods, but you get no error or warning about it.

 In [my next post](http://www.alexecollins.com/content/java-annotation-processor-tutorial/) I'll show how to prevent these errors at compile time.